 What are your thoughts or resolutions and self-acceptance?
 I would love to connect, so please let me a comment.

-Also, if you’d like to practice letting things be, I am teaching restorative yoga at It’s All Yoga on Tuesday nights at 7:15.
+Also, if you’d like to practice letting things be, I am teaching restorative yoga at It’s All Yoga on Sunday afternoons from 4:30-5:45.

 Image source: pinterest